KingIdee/guest-writer/articles/2018-07-25-configuring-continuous-deployment-pipelines-on-node.js-web-apps.markdown

 ### Creating a GitHub Account

-If you don’t have an account with GitHub, visit the [website](https://www.github.com) and create an account or you login to your profile if you do.
+If you don’t have an account with GitHub, visit the [website](https://www.github.com) and create an account If you have an account already, login to your profile.
 Creating an account requires a unique username, email with any password of your choice.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_256435711D8498B15897840D6DBA9A5C15B103EC205218F06CA3BF9F3DF56283_1532375325519_Screen+Shot+2018-07-23+at+8.48.26+PM.png)